vincentwun/jobsdb-scraper/README.md

 The server part of the program launches two @ulixee/cloud locally hosted server nodes as the engines behind page navigation and fetches, both hosting a browser with many browsing sessions.

-The client program launches @ulixee/hero instances (which are connected to a respective server node) and specifies the page to scrape.
+The client program uses the ulixee framework (github.com/ulixee), where each worker (a @ulixee/hero instance connected to a respective @ulixee/cloud server node) has a browser environment and goes page by page on its page range chunk making GETS and POST fetches to the backend db.
+All workers have a shared page task queue.
 For each page, first the jobIds are parsed from the returned HTML, then for each jobId a fetch to the backend graphql API is initiated.
 The results are received in real time and written to a JSON file locally.

 ## License